shakes76/PatternAnalysis-2024/README.md

 FID (Fréchet Inception Distance) is a metric used to evaluate the quality of images generated by the model.
 It compares the statistical distribution of real and generated images, where lower values indicate better quality.
 In this project, the Clean FID score was used to ensure a more consistent and reliable evaluation.

 For this evaluation, 3000 real images and 3000 generated images were used for both the AD and NC models.
 A score around 30 is considered relatively good, as it suggests the generated images are reasonably close to the real ones.
+The original StyleGAN paper achieved an FID of 4.4159, however, it is difficult to compair these values directly as the paper used the FFHQ data set with 50000 images.

-Clean FID AD Score: 32.00
+**Clean FID AD Score: 32.00**
-Clean FID NC Score: 39.58
+**Clean FID NC Score: 39.58**

 The AD model achieved a slightly better score, indicating that the images generated for the Alzheimer's Disease category are closer to the real data distribution compared to the NC (Normal Control) images.
 However, both scores suggest that the models are producing relatively good-quality images.

 ## Dependencies